The video experts blog

 Other Considerations for Multi-Camera Live Streaming

 There are a few other things to keep in mind when it comes to multi-camera live streaming.
-The most important thing is to designate one of multi-camera setups as your wide/master shot and the other for your close-ups.
+The most important thing is to designate one of the multi-camera setups as your wide/master shot and the other for your close-ups.

 You’ll spend most of your attention framing the close-ups.
 When changing angles, switch to the wide shot until your new close-up is appropriately framed.
 You may need to adjust your master shot from time to time.
 However, when you lose your close-up with multi-camera live streaming, you typically use this camera to fall back.